k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 1. **Assigned Environment with a keystore** (Protection Key) - this is the most recommended and secured method, where:

    * encryption is done using Fabric's powerful [Key Management](/articles//26_fabric_security/02_fabric_entities_design.md#key-management) mechanism.
    * encryption is done using each environment's master key.
-This means that on runtime, an environment, upon all its interface secrets, can be used only on Fabric that this environment is associated to.
+This means that at runtime, an environment, upon all its interface secrets, can be used only on Fabric that this environment is associated to.
 For example, Fabric in a UAT environment will not be able to access Production interfaces.
    * the master key itself is protected by a keystore.

    >  To use this option, you need to populate the "Fabric URL" field, as describe [here](/articles/25_environments/02_create_new_environment.md).